Pipe dream turns nightmare for pit bull chasing opossum

 News outlets report the rescue took around two hours.
 Aided by an electric saw, rescuers were eventually able to free the 2-foot-tall dog from the 1-foot-tall pipe.

-City officials say Rocky and his owner were very happy to be reunited, and Rocky was instructed his opossum-chasing days were over.
+City officials say Rocky and his owner were very happy to be reunited, and Rocky was instructed that his opossum-chasing days were over.